-Born in Québec City, soprano Karine Boucher won First Prize and the Audience Choice Award in the Third Annual Ensemble Studio Competition in 2013 and First Prize at the Christina and Louis Quilico Awards in February 2015.
-She recently appeared at the COC as Berta in The Barber of Seville and Kate Pinkerton in Madama Butterfly.
-As a member of the Atelier lyrique de l’Opéra de Montréal, her credits include Miss Pinkerton in The Old Maid and the Thief and Micaëla in Carmen.
+Born in Québec City, soprano Karine Boucher won First Prize and the Audience Choice Award in the Third Annual Ensemble Studio Competition in 2013 and First Prize at the 2015 Christina and Louis Quilico Awards.
+She recently appeared at the COC as Micaëla in Carmen, Berta in The Barber of Seville, Kate Pinkerton in Madama Butterfly, and Susanna in the Ensemble Studio performance of The Marriage of Figaro,.
+As a member of the Atelier lyrique de l’Opéra de Montréal, her credits included Miss Pinkerton in The Old Maid and the Thief.
 Additional credits include Annina in La Traviata, Inez in Il Trovatore and Damon in Acis and Galatea (Arte Music); and Mimì in La Bohème (Jeunesses Musicales).
-In 2016 at the COC, Ms. Boucher sings the roles of Susanna in the Ensemble Studio performance of The Marriage of Figaro and Micaëla in Carmen.
+In the COC’s 2016/2017 season, she sings the roles of First Lady in The Magic Flute and Sara Riel in Louis Riel.

 Award-winning pianist Hyejin Kwon hails from Seoul, South Korea, where she studied at the Korea National University of Arts preparatory school.
 She continued her studies in the United States at the Interlochen Arts Academy and the Peabody Institute of Music of the Johns Hopkins University.
 She was also a repetiteur for Lyric Opera Baltimore and music director for Repertory Theater of Washington.
 Upon moving to Canada, Ms. Kwon worked as a pianist, coach, repetiteur and music instructor at institutions such as the Royal Conservatory of Music.
 She recently completed a diploma with the University of Toronto’s Opera Division.
 This season with the COC, she serves as rehearsal pianist for La Traviata, The Marriage of Figaro and Maometto II.